immsrini/NewWebsite/_pages/about.md

 <br>

 I’m back at **[NVIDIA](https://www.nvidia.com/en-us/)** in the US for a second innings.
-Currently, I lead the Generative AI Software business for NVIDIA in North and Latin America.
+Currently, I lead the Global Generative AI Software Business for the Nemo Microservices segment.
+I'm resposible for driving adoption by strategic partners/customers and world-wide go-to-market.

-Before relocating to the United States, I worked in Toronto as a Senior Data Scientist, specializing in machine learning at datacenter scale.
+Before relocating to the United States, I worked in Toronto as a Senior Data Scientist, specializing in machine learning at datacenter scale at NVIDIA.
 My interests are broadly in machine learning methodologies and system engineering.
 My past research pursuits included language generation, specifically in dialogue systems for generation and evaluation, as well as concepts of generalization.
 I have a deep fascination with language.
 See [publications](https://immsrini.github.io/publications/)

 As the Lead ML Architect at Paytm Labs in Canada, I spearheaded advanced machine learning projects.
 Before this, as a Senior Architect at NVIDIA, Bangalore, I collaborated with a team of researchers and engineers, developing deep learning models, platforms, and pipelines optimized for GPU-based training and inferencing.